-The Company's Code of Business Conduct and Ethics (the "Code of Conduct"), Corporate Governance Guidelines, Foreign Corrupt Practices Act Policy and the charters of its Audit Committee, Compensation Committee and Corporate Governance, Nominations and Sustainability Committee are available on the Company's website at https://ir.ethanallen.com/corporate-governance/governance-documents.
+The Company's Code of Conduct, Corporate Governance Guidelines, Foreign Corrupt Practices Act Policy, Insider Trading Policy, Policy Governing the Recovery of Erroneously Awarded Compensation and the charters of its Audit Committee, Compensation Committee and Corporate Governance, Nominations and Sustainability Committee are publicly made available on the Company's website at https://ir.ethanallen.com/corporate-governance/governance-documents.
 You may also request printed copies of these documents, free of charge, by sending a written request to our Corporate Secretary at Ethan Allen Interiors Inc., 25 Lake Avenue Ext., Danbury, CT 06811-5286.

 The Board has approved a set of Corporate Governance Guidelines in accordance with the NYSE rules.
 These Corporate Governance Guidelines set forth the key policies relating to corporate governance, including director qualification standards, director responsibilities and director compensation.
 The Corporate Governance Guidelines cover, among other things, the duties, and responsibilities of and independence standards applicable to our directors.
-The Corporate Governance Guidelines also cover the Board's role in overseeing executive compensation, compensation and expenses of non-management directors, communications between stockholders and directors, and Board committee structures and assignments.
+The Corporate Governance Guidelines also cover the Board's role in overseeing executive compensation, compensation and expenses of non-employee directors, communications between stockholders and directors, and Board committee structures and assignments.